Home · Blog · Regulation

 Written examination scheme (if applicable)

-If intervals differ from the statutory defaults, a competent-person-authored scheme must exist
+If intervals differ from statutory defaults, a competent-person-authored scheme must exist.

-Records of Cat A/B defects and action taken
+Records of Category A and B defects and action taken

-Inspector checks defects were reported to HSE (Cat A) and repairs completed (Cat B)
+Inspector checks defects were reported to HSE (Category A) and repairs completed (Category B).

 Lifting operation plans (for complex operations)

-For high-risk lifting — tandem lifts, lifts near power lines, man-riding — a written lifting plan is expected
+For high-risk lifting, tandem lifts, lifts near power lines, and man-riding, a written lifting plan is expected.

 Operator training records